Ali Larter

-Alison Elizabeth Larter (born February 28, 1976), known professionally as Ali Larter, is an American actress and former model.
+Alison Elizabeth Larter (born February 28, 1976), is an American actress and former model.
 She portrayed fictional model Allegra Coleman in a 1996 Esquire magazine hoax and took on guest roles on several television shows in the 1990s.
 Her film debut in Varsity Blues (1999) was followed by a role in the horror film House on Haunted Hill (1999).
 She portrayed Clear Rivers in the Final Destination franchise (2000–2003) establishing her as a scream queen.

 Larter played supporting roles in Legally Blonde (2001), Jay and Silent Bob Strike Back (2001), and the romantic comedy A Lot Like Love (2005), and main roles in the Bollywood movie Marigold (2007) and the thriller Obsessed (2009).
-She achieved wider recognition for playing the dual roles of Niki Sanders and Tracy Strauss on the science fiction drama series Heroes (2006–2010) on NBC, and for portraying video game heroine Claire Redfield in the three films of the Resident Evil film series (2007–2016).
+She achieved wider recognition for playing the dual roles of Niki Sanders and Tracy Strauss on the science fiction drama series Heroes (2006–2010) on NBC, and for portraying video game heroine Claire Redfield in three films of the Resident Evil film series (2007–2016).
 Larter costars as Angela Norris in the Paramount+ drama series Landman (2024).

 As of April 2017, Larter's films have grossed over $1.31 billion worldwide.
 Her presence in the media is reinforced by her appearances in lists compiled by Maxim, FHM, and Stuff as well as People's "Best Dressed List" in 2007.
 She published a cookbook, Kitchen Revelry: A Year of Festive Menus from My Home to Yours, in September 2013.

 Early life

 Ali Larter was born in Cherry Hill, New Jersey to Margaret Walker, a realtor, and Danforth Larter, a trucking executive.
-She attended Carusi Middle School and went to Cherry Hill High School West, but she didn't finish her senior year of high school because of being in modeling.
+She attended Carusi Middle School and went to Cherry Hill High School West, but she did not finish her senior year of high school due to being too busy modeling.
 Her mother accompanied her everywhere until she turned 18.
 Her parents have since moved to Allentown, Pennsylvania.
 Larter said she was a tomboy until she turned 13.